Victory Christian School (Williamstown, New Jersey)

 Victory Christian School was a private Christian school located in the Williamstown section of Monroe Township, in Gloucester County, New Jersey, United States.
-The school is coeducational and Baptist-affiliated, serving students in kindergarten through twelfth grade.
-The school colors are royal blue and gold, and its athletic teams are known as the "Warriors".
-The school is a member of the American Association of Christian Schools (AACS).
+The school was coeducational and Baptist-affiliated, serving students in kindergarten through twelfth grade.
+The school colors were royal blue and gold, and its athletic teams were known as the "Warriors".
+The school was a member of the American Association of Christian Schools (AACS).

 As of the 2009–10 school year, the school had 119 students (in K-12, plus 6 in Pre-Kindergarten) and 19.5 faculty members (on an FTE basis), for a student–teacher ratio of 6.1:1.